YouTube Vanced APK APK

 ⚠️ ReVanced Cons

-• More complex setup than old Vanced (requires patching)
+• More setup than old Vanced, since you patch it yourself

 • Violates YouTube's Terms of Service

-• Must re-patch when YouTube updates break things
+• YouTube updates can break things until you re-patch

 Frequently Asked Questions

-No. ReVanced supports non-root installations using GmsCore for Google account features.
+No. Non-root installs work with GmsCore handling Google account features.
 Root is optional.

-ReVanced's source code is publicly available on GitHub, providing transparency.
-However, users should only obtain it from official sources and never trust prebuilt APKs from unknown websites.
+The source code is public on GitHub, so anyone can audit it.
+Get it from official sources only, and skip prebuilt APKs from unknown websites.
 Read our safety guide.

-Using ReVanced violates YouTube's Terms of Service but is not classified as illegal in most jurisdictions.
-The legal risk primarily falls on developers.
-Google has not taken legal action against ReVanced users.
+Using it violates YouTube's Terms of Service, which is not the same as being illegal.
+In most jurisdictions the legal exposure sits with developers rather than users, and Google has not taken action against people for using it.
 See our disclaimer.

-Open ReVanced Manager, check for patch updates, download the new supported YouTube APK version, and re-patch.
-The Manager handles most of this process automatically.
+Open ReVanced Manager, check for patch updates, download the supported YouTube APK version, and re-patch.
+The Manager walks you through most of it.

-Only from the official ReVanced GitHub repository or revanced.app.
-Do not trust third-party sites.
+From the official ReVanced GitHub repository or revanced.app, nowhere else.
 See our official sources guide.